AWegnerGitHub/awegnergithub.github.io-content/2025_04_15_leading_distributed_teams.md

 These capabilities represent the future of engineering leadership at the highest levels.
 For aspiring technical leaders, developing comfort and competence in distributed team management isn't just a nice-to-have—it's increasingly essential preparation for senior technical leadership roles.

+## Common Questions

+### What makes distributed engineering teams successful?

+Intentional systems, not proximity.
+The foundation is a strong bias toward asynchronous communication and a document-first culture: documenting decisions thoroughly, writing specs before implementation, and recording and summarizing synchronous sessions so people in other time zones can catch up.
+Tools are just connective tissue; the principles for how they're used matter more.

+### How do you make decisions across many time zones without stalling?

+Use a time-gated decision framework.
+For non-emergency decisions, post a proposal to a shared channel with a clear deadline (for example, "I'll create Jira stories from this approach next Monday unless concerns are raised").
+That gives every region time to weigh in while creating a firm decision point that prevents endless deliberation.
+Explicitly tag stakeholders whose input is required, and let available team members make time-sensitive calls that can be reviewed later.

+### How should you evaluate performance on a distributed team?

+Focus on measurable outcomes rather than observable behaviors.
+Metrics like whether teams hit targets and deliver on time and budget, and whether they meet KPIs for deployments, reviews, specs, and delivery.
+For managers, evaluate whether they hold regular 1:1s with everyone regardless of location and build clear succession and training plans.
+Skip-level 1:1s across all regions ensure distance doesn't become an invisible barrier to advancement.

+### How should on-call and support work on a globally distributed team?

+Use a follow-the-sun rotation where team members cover support during their local working hours, giving around-the-clock coverage without anyone working unusual hours.
+Two principles govern true off-hours escalations: anyone contacted outside working hours gets compensatory time off (which makes people think twice before waking a colleague), and every off-hours escalation triggers a review of documentation and training, since needing to wake someone reveals a knowledge-distribution gap to close.

+### What do you look for when hiring for a distributed team?

+In addition to the technical requirements, consider clear written and verbal communication, since team members interact with colleagues and customers across linguistic and cultural backgrounds; comfort with asynchronous work and self-direction; strong documentation habits that support knowledge sharing; and cultural adaptability and awareness.
+These attributes predict success in a remote, asynchronous environment.

+### Why is distributed-team leadership important for senior technical leaders?

+The future of engineering leadership demands it.
+Leading remote or hybrid teams is how you get access to the best talent regardless of location.
+The most successful technical leaders design systems that work asynchronously by default, reward documentation and knowledge sharing, and balance inclusive decision-making with the need to move forward.
+For aspiring leaders, competence in distributed management is increasingly essential preparation for senior roles.

 [1]: {filename}2020_10_26_gitlab_manage_remote_team.md
 [2]: {filename}2023_02_02_learning_gitlab_teamops.md